-Dupaco partnered with the Key City Creative Center to provide another opportunity for individual empowerment.
+Dupaco partnered with Key City Creative Center to provide another opportunity for individual empowerment.
 The winners will have a space to create and develop products and establish partnerships with other local creators – which could lead to small business opportunities.
+Past award recipients did just that and used their membership to start and grow their businesses.

-Applicants completed a questionnaire, which was available throughout May.
-Judging was based on the applicants’ need and desire to improve their skills, their goals, and plans for skill sustainability.
+Applicants completed a questionnaire, which was available throughout November.
+Judging was based on the applicants’ need and desire to improve their skills and their goal and plan for skill sustainability.